Be Smart, Go Local.

 SECOND PICK: First Alert 2nd Gen

-Best Air Quality Monitor for Home Assistant: First Altert 2nd Gen
+Best Air Quality Sensors for Home Assistant: First Alert

 If you prefer deploying Z-Wave devices for such critical use cases, then consider the First Alert 2nd Gen carbon monoxide detector.
 Being supported in Z-Wave JS, this model is a highly praised within the community.
 It reliably alerts you in case of CO build-up from fires, stoves and car exhausts in garages.